Staff and Board

 Get to know our staff at Decoda.
 Here we have photos, bios and personal philosophies of each team member.
 They’re a great group with a passion for literacy and learning.

-Gail joins Decoda with more than 20 years of experience as a professional fundraiser.
+Gail joined Decoda with more than 20 years of experience as a professional fundraiser.
 Prior to Decoda, she worked with Canuck Place Children’s Hospice and the BC SPCA.
 Gail provides fundraising expertise in direct mail, online giving, major gifts, foundation grants, monthly and planned giving.
-She believes literacy is a fundamental human right and the key to reducing poverty.
+She believes literacy is a fundamental human right and the key to reducing firstname.lastname@example.org

 Board of Directors